cvHoughCircles

 name: accumulatorThreshold, type: Double, default: 100

-The accumulator threshold for detecting a circle.
-The smaller it is, the more false circles may be detected.
-Circles, corresponding to the larger accumulator values, will be returned first.
+The smaller the value, the more false circles may be detected.
+Circles corresponding to larger accumulator values will be returned first.

 Apply